Mum is Born

 Birthdays and Goldfish

 At the end of this period, mum would have been four years old.
 She celebrated her first two birthdays at grandma’s parents’ house, Elstow, where she had been born.
 The family visited grandma’s parents frequently, having tea there most Sundays.
 Grandad noted that, in June 1938, he and grandma bought mum two goldfish.
 As might be expected, grandad noted that they were 4d each.
 However, in August, disaster struck!
 Overnight, one of the goldfish jumped out of the bowl.
 In the morning, the family found it on the rug and they thought it was dead.
 However, they put it back in the bowl and it was fine “apparently… none the worse” for the experience!!!

 Kenneth and Peter Cirket

 Grandma and grandad were not the only family members to have a single child.
 Both grandma’s brothers (Ray and Bert) and their wives (Winnie and Doris) only had one child.
-Kenneth Charles was born to Winnie and Ray on 28 December 1930 so was almost five years older than mum.
-Peter Edward Thomas was born to Doris and Bert on 22 April 1933 so was over two years older than mum.
+Kenneth Charles was born to Winnie and Ray on 28 December 1930 so was almost four years older than mum.
+Peter Edward Thomas was born to Doris and Bert on 22 April 1933 so was almost two years older than mum.
 There are a number of pictures of the three cousins and some are included here.